24 Apr Feeling the Pressure? Use Task Shedding to Get Back on Track

 Being able to stay focused has become increasingly difficult in a world of constant live connection!
 It is imperative that your team stays on task and focused, in order to succeed in the mission at hand!
 A few years back we worked with a terrific sales team.
-Being millennials, they used live messaging for everything, sharing new leads and information, giving each other encouragement and congratulations—a stream of positive reinforcement and a constant flow of shared information.
+Being millennials, they used live messaging for everything, sharing new information and giving each other encouragement – a constant flow of shared information.
 Yet when they sat back and looked at what was happening, they realized the cost of that interaction may have outweighed the positives.
-Yes, the new information was coming live, but was it distracting them from their immediate task?
-Yes, they were responding to each other and changing their course of focus in real-time.
+Yes, the new information was coming live, but it was distracting them from their immediate task, they were responding to each other and changing their course of focus in real-time.

-Keep Communication and Minds on The Mission
+Keep Communication and Minds on the Mission

 There are times for chewing the fat, and teams love them, but not when everyone’s under pressure to perform!
 When there’s a lot going on, a lot of it uncertain, you can’t afford long rambles and you can’t afford short statements that are unclear.
 Clear, concise statements also help you and those around you to keep focus.
 Ramble on, and people switch off.
-No matter how important your message is, it won’t be heard.
-And you may be taking up the time or phone line for more critical stuff.
+No matter how important your message is, it won’t be heard -and you may be taking up the time or phone line for more critical stuff.

-Everything has to be clear, concise and certain!
+Everything has to be clear, concise, and certain!
 That’s especially the case when people are tired or under stress.
-The other challenge is that as much as 80 per cent of human communication is nonverbal: tone, gestures, body position, and facial expressions.
-That’s the value of a face-to-face meeting, or being in each other’s line of sight when you’re on an operation.
-So if you don’t have those visual clues, you really need to get the tone and words right, over the phone or on the page.
+The other challenge is that as much as 80 percent of human communication is nonverbal: tone, gestures, body position, and facial expressions.
+That’s the value of a face-to-face meeting or being in each other’s line of sight when you’re on an operation.
+So, if you don’t have those visual clues, you really need to get the tone and words right, over the phone or on the page.

 It has always taken self-discipline to stay focused through our daily cacophony of personal and work plans, meetings, calls, and emails.
 That’s even harder now that we have a smartphone in our pocket 24/7 with its world of alerts, distraction, and temptation.
-So it’s become ever more critical to be able to cut through that task list and shed whatever you don’t really have to do, now.
+So, it’s become ever more critical to be able to cut through that task list and shed whatever you don’t really have to do, now.

-Most time-management approaches follow similar themes (and Flex is no exception).
+Most time-management approaches follow similar themes.
 The real difference with Flex is that you have wings, there to help keep you focused and shed tasks.
-If you need to, work with your wingman to problem solve how to shed tasks, and how to tap into other resources.
+If you need to, work with your wingman to problem-solve how to shed tasks and tap into other resources.
 Each day or more often as needed, sift out what you have to do, and what you can shed!
 This will help you and your team stay focused.